 Barb Williams is the director of The Growing Place child-care center at Richmond First United Methodist Church.
 Barb has been at The Growing Place since 2008, serving as director since July 2015, and has worked in child care since 2001.
 She has two wonderful daughters and a fabulous husband.
 The mission of The Growing Place, a Christian-based, educational outreach ministry of the Richmond First United Methodist Church, is to serve our children and families by showing them God’s love and giving them a safe, nurturing environment in which to grow and develop spiritually, emotionally, mentally, physically and socially.

-Zak Kratzer is the worship coordinator for the Sunday-evening Thrive service at Richmond First United Methodist Church.
+Zak Kratzer leads worship at 10:45 and 5:42 every week.
 Zak graduated from EKU in 2009 with a degree in broadcasting and electronic media.
 He is currently a student at Asbury Theological Seminary.
 He and his wife, Kara, were married in 2015.
 Zak served as the worship leader at Northridge Church from 2013 until Northridge joined the Thrive service in June 2016.
 He also works freelance in media, publicity and graphic design for local businesses and nonprofits.